firehawkvfx/firehawk/README.md

   ```
   You should be able to ping the VPN from within the Firehawk VM, and from the dev workstation vm.
 If not, check that you have configured [static routes](#static-routes) correctly.
 Don't proceed until this is verified.
 When you no longer want to use the resource you should put the resources to sleep, or if there a problem preventing this step from succeeding you will need to destroy the deployment when you are finished to not incur unwanted costs.

-- Once succesful, we can test deploy all the cloud resources.  if you ran any cusotm scripts to disable functions, you should run them again after ci-set-deploy-cloud.sh
+- Once the VPN connection works, we can test deploy all the cloud resources.  if you ran any cusotm scripts to disable functions, you should run them again after ci-set-deploy-cloud.sh
   ```
   source ./update_vars.sh --dev --init ./scripts/ci-set-deploy-cloud.sh # set config overrides to allow deployment